 In June of 2016 The City of Calgary announced it would be exploring a bid for the 2026 Olympic and Paralympic Winter Games (OPWG).
 It was clear from the outset that the bid exploration conducted by The City was a Calgary-centric process designed only to determine if it was feasible for Calgary to bid.
 Given the current trajectory of The City of Calgary bid review process, and the recently announced International Olympic Committee (IOC) timelines for the bid city Dialogue and Candidature Stages, administration believes it is time for the Town of Canmore to conduct its own work to inform a Canmore decision on whether to bid on the 2026 OPWG.

 Council then approved a budget to conduct public engagement.
 Canmore has an opportunity to be a partner, so it’s important to better understand both the costs and the possible benefits for our community.
-We need to identify how the Games could be a catalyst for advancing the community’s priorities through the development of a set of principles for the Town’s decision makers.
+If the Town of Canmore were to participate in a potential bid, we need to identify how the Games could be a catalyst for advancing the community’s priorities through the development of a set of principles for the Town’s decision makers.

 The Olympics is a part of Canmore’s history as we were a hosting partner in 1988 and today, we actively use these facilities as part of our every day lifestyles.
 At that time, the Paralympic Games were still organized in a location different than the Olympic Games and in 1988, that location was Austria.
 Despite Canmore having hosted national and World Cup level “para” events, Canmore has never hosted the Paralympics.